-Let’s begin by answering the question “what is a payslip”?
-A payslip, also known as a salary slip or pay stub, is a document given to an employee by their employer.
-It details the amount of pay given before tax, as well as the tax, insurance and other company schemes including pensions, that have been deducted.
+Let’s begin by answering the question “what is a payslip?”
+A UK payslip, also known as a salary slip, wage slip or pay stub, is a document given to an employee by their UK employer.
+Payslips detail the amount of pay given before tax, as well as deductions such as tax, insurance and other company schemes including pensions.
 Finally, it will state the amount the employee receives after these withholdings.
 This amount will be shown within the pay period written on the slip, but also the Year to Date (YTD) payroll information so far.

 Payslips are issued on a cyclical basis, at the same time and frequency as actual wage or salary payments, usually either weekly, bi-monthly or monthly.
-Understanding UK payroll is key if you’re in an HR position, and, having a template for payslip management to get you started is key!
+Understanding UK payroll is vital if you’re in an HR position.
+But don’t panic, if your next question is: “how to make a payment slip?”
+You can get started with our free online payslip template.

-A typical payslip format must include the pay before and after deductions.
-The deductions must be clearly stated.
+A UK payslip template should include the pay before and after deductions.
+The deductions must also be clearly stated.
 These include:

 - Social Security